tusharkale197/uf-workspace/README.md

 -   MIS - Maths for Intelligent Systems
     *   HW2 - Homework 2 - Principal Component Analysis
     *	HW3 - Homework 3 - Singular value Decomposition
+    *   Hw4 - Homework 4 - Multi-class Linear Classifier

 Each folder has its own utils file.

 	I try to follow coding conventions and best practices (anything and everything from doc strings and inline comments to project file structure or whatever I have picked up from my industry experience as a software engineer) wherever I can.
 	Open to criticism!
 Drop me a line if you think I've picked up the wrong things and I'll promptly try and improve on that.